he0119/iot-django/README.md

-# iot-django
+# IOT-Django

-iot django graphql server submodule
+This is a submodule of iot project.